Normal Behaviour

 A threat to the ability of sheep to express normal behaviour can come from the type of environment into which they are put.
 Land which sheep are made to occupy, or their accommodation of other kind, may not be appropriate or large enough to permit the sheep to behave in usual manner.
 City farms whose territory may be small - due to inability to obtain enough urban space etc - are a category which may be not be giving sheep as much or as good pasture or accommodation as sheep need for their well-being or to act normally.

 So, the overall concerning matter is this.
-Some of what humans require sheep to do is not sheep’s normal behaviour and/or does not allow sheep to express their normal behaviour.
+Some of what humans require sheep to do is not sheep’s normal behaviour; and some does not allow sheep to live in a normal way.